vinnix/awesome-pg/README.md

 # awesome-pg
 ![awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg) PostgreSQL "Awesome" Lists of Projects, Articles, etc..

-"Ohh no!
-He is creating another of those "Awesome" lists!
-Stop with it, and code something! :P
+'Ohh no!
+He is creating another of those "Awesome" lists!'
+Stop with it, and go code something! :P

 ## Some cool lists that I found so far:

 * [maahl](https://github.com/maahl/awesome-postgres-resources) - more articles;
 * [edib](https://github.com/edib/awesome-postgres) - many different stuff (misc);
 * [devton](https://github.com/devton/awesome-postgresql) - small list, mention some blogs;
 * [dhamaniasad](https://github.com/dhamaniasad/awesome-postgres) - large one, with different material as well and language bindings; <This might be the winer so far>
 * [kevmo](https://github.com/kevmo/awesome-postgres) - one item with material about FTS